heremaps/gluecodium/docs/lime_idl.md

 Overview
 --------

-This document proposes the design for the new input language for Gluecodium: LimeIDL.
-The document describes the following:
+This document describes the input language for Gluecodium: LimeIDL.
-* What is LimeIDL?
-* Why is it needed?

-When the stable version of Gluecodium with full LimeIDL support is released, this document will be converted into LimeIDL documentation (probably by just removing the "why?" section and reducing other explanations while focusing on syntax description).

 ### What is LimeIDL?

-LimeIDL is the proposed new input language for Gluecodium.
+LimeIDL is the input language for Gluecodium.
 The name is a stylized abbreviation.
-"LIME" stands for "Language-Independent ModEl", the internal language-independent syntax tree model that serves as an intermediate step between the input language (e.g. Franca IDL, LimeIDL) and the output language (e.g. C++, Java, Swift).
+"LIME" stands for "Language-Independent ModEl", the internal language-independent syntax tree model that serves as an intermediate step between the input language (e.g. LimeIDL) and the output language (e.g. C++, Java, Swift, Dart).
 "IDL" is an industry-standard abbreviation for "Interface Definition Language".
 This describes any Gluecodium input language perfectly, as its input languages are defining programming interfaces (as opposed to defining executable code, like output languages do).

-LimeIDL proposed syntax is inspired by (and somewhat just borrowed from) the modern programming languages like Kotlin and Swift.
-The initial version of the syntax has full feature parity with Franca input for Gluecodium (but not with the "base" Franca IDL, as Gluecodium uses only a subset of Franca language, with some custom extensions).
+LimeIDL syntax is inspired by the modern programming languages like Kotlin and Swift.
 The design intent is to have an input language that is compact (i.e. not verbose) and is easy to read and write in.
 The intent is also for the language to be flexible enough to be extended in the future without losing these qualities.

 LimeIDL syntax
 --------------